hcussi/ml-model-api/README.md

 ### Setting up

+Note: Only required if you want to contribute to the project.

 Create and activate an environment with `conda` using `environment.yml`.
 Can be created from the `requirements.txt` using `pip` to install dependencies.
 Copy and rename `.env.example` file to `.env`.